 The first challenge of attaining lasting energy for running is with stabilizing your blood sugar levels, thereby preventing sugar crash fatigue.
 For instance, cinnamon was found to have a powerful leveling effect on blood sugar levels.
 Cinnamon has been widely used in traditional medicines for the treatment of a wide range of health ailments, particularly, preventing blood sugar spikes and even type 2 diabetes!

 - According to Shane Ellison, M.S, cinnamon controls high blood sugar spikes by simulating muscle cells to remove sugar from the blood when insulin is high.

-Cinnamon can also give you energy by amping up your brain energy on an unprecedented scale.
-According to research presented at a recent annual meeting of the Association for Chemoreception Science, cinnamon stimulates activity in areas of the brain that control alertness, making your mind more sharp and focused.
-Comparative studies have established that cinnamon keeps your brain young, fresh and crackling by preventing age-related brain cell damage.
+The smell of cinnamon can also trigger a dramatic boost in energy!
+According to research presented at a recent annual meeting of the Association for Chemoreception Science, smelling the aroma of cinnamon stimulates activity in areas of the brain that controls alertness and mood, making your mind more sharp and focused as well as leaving you feeling more upbeat and motivated.

 Probiotic supplements give you lots of energy for running because there is a very strong brain-gut connection, that has been emphasized many times by researchers, that influences mood and brain energy.
 When your gut is not functioning optimally, this can take hold of your energy levels and mood.
 Make taking a multi-probiotic supplement a priority because it helps your brain get more energized by keeping your gut healthy.